reganbaucke/Lunettes.jl/README.md

 setr(second_field, my_struct, 1.0) == MyStruct("Hello", 1.0) #true
 ```

-We have gained not alot for a lot of typing!
+We have gained not a lot for quite a lot of typing!
 We will see the power of lenses when we compose them together for manipulating deeply nested data structures.

 ## The `@lens` macro and composition